Skip to main content

 pip install -r requirements.txt

-QWED is model agnostic - choose any LLM based on your needs:
+QWED is model agnostic — select any LLM based on your needs:

 # Copy example configuration